ahmadalnaimat/Tunify-Platform/Readme.md

 Tunify Platform implements robust error handling mechanisms for Identity operations.
 Users receive clear feedback when registration, login, or logout actions fail, allowing for a smoother user experience.
 Additionally, errors are logged for troubleshooting purposes.

-You can add this section to your `README.md` to provide clear instructions on how to use the Identity features in your application.